PROJECT ONE - Orders, Decorations

 Suspension- Ring suspender.

-Ribbon- Originally plain dark green, but changed in 1919 to navy blue with a
+Ribbon- Originally plain dark green, but changed in 1919 to navy blue with a central green stripe flanked by two narrow red stripes.

 Naming- Issued unnamed, but maybe found privately engraved on reverse.